Our People

 Saima Irtiza

-With over 20 years of professional experience, Saima began her career in the financial sector, transitioned through entrepreneurship, and soon discovered her penchant for facilitation and coaching.
-She is a seasoned facilitator and certified Adaptive Leadership trainer, having spent the last decade working with changemakers globally.
-Saima's experience as a program builder for Acumen’s flagship fellowship programs in Pakistan and in East Africa has given her a strong understanding of how to curate learning experiences and inculcate self-reflection in diverse cultural contexts.
+Saima is a seasoned facilitator and certified Adaptive Leadership trainer, having spent the last decade working with hundreds of changemakers globally.
+Saima’s experience leading Acumen’s flagship fellowship programs in Pakistan and East Africa, while seeing the world through the eyes of individuals with diverse world views, has given her a strong understanding of how to curate learning experiences and build spaces that harness the transformational power of meaningful dialogue.
 She trains and coaches change leadership cohorts in the private and public sector around the world, leveraging the tools and framework of adaptive leadership.
-Saima directs ACA's Train-the-Trainer program that provides certification for aspiring Adaptive Leadership facilitators.
+Saima directs ACA’s Train-the-Trainer program that provides certification for aspiring Adaptive Leadership facilitators.

 Vimal Kumar